Animal-Assisted Therapy For Substance Abuse

 - OR -

-From studies done on the therapeutic effect of therapy dogs, it has been noted that dogs have caused inmates and patients in rehabilitation centers, nursing homes, hospitals, etc to have experienced social and health benefits.
+From studies done on the therapeutic effect of therapy dogs, it has been noted that dogs have caused inmates and patients in rehabilitation centers, nursing homes, and hospitals to have experienced social and health benefits.

 Some facilities bring in shelter dogs, while others allow patients to bring their own dog into recovery with them.
 Caring for an animal helps with feelings of purpose and responsibility, and the moods of staff members are also lifted when dogs are around, making the experience more pleasant for everyone involved.
 Dogs can also spark enjoyable memories for patients about a childhood pet or the child-like desire to own a pet, and everyone can revel in the unconditional love that dogs offer.
 A dog does not judge and will gladly show affection to anyone despite their past addiction, and spending time with a dog gives patients something to look forward to, as well as helping reduce loneliness.